h2oai/sparkling-water/doc/src/site/sphinx/design/basic_primitives.rst

 Provided Primitives
 -------------------

-The Sparkling Water provides following primitives, which are the basic classes used by Spark components:
+The Sparkling Water provides the following primitives, which are the basic classes used by Spark components:

 +-------------------+--------------------------------------+--------------------------------------+